ChinmayKaitade/30Days-JavaScript-Challenge/README.md

 | 11   | [Promises and Async/Await 🍵❤️‍🔥](./Day-11_Promises_and_Async_Await) |

-## Contributing
+## 💼 Contribution

-We welcome contributions!
+We Welcome all Contributions!
+Feel free to raise issues or send in pull requests.
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License